This post is about the teardowns of residences

 This 2 flat had approximately 2,448 sq ft lot size

-was built in 1890 according to Trulia one year before the City of Lake View was annex to the City of Chicago.
+was built in 1890 according to Trulia one year after the City of Lake View was annex to the City of Chicago.

 photo above - Chicago Cityscape